Value is all about what a company is worth versus what price it is

 Generally, an investor should consider two types of risk that impact the market value of AAP. … Based on this beta value, AAP appears to be a stock that an investor with a high-beta portfolio would look for to reduce risk exposure to the market. … I examine AAP’s ratio of fixed assets to total assets to see whether the company is highly exposed to the risk of this type of constraint.

-Australian Agricultural Projects Ltd operates olive groves in Boort, Victoria.
-It also produces and sells olive oil.
+Australian Agricultural Projects Ltd operates and manages olive groves located in Boort, Victoria.
+It also produces and sells extra virgin olive oil.
 The company was formerly known as Redisland Australia Limited and changed its name to Australian Agricultural Projects Ltd in February 2013.
 Australian Agricultural Projects Ltd was incorporated in 2003 and is headquartered in Hampton East, Australia.

 Simply Wall Street Pty Ltd (ACN 600 056 611), is a Corporate Authorised Representative (Authorised Representative Number: 467183) of Sanlam Private Wealth Pty Ltd (AFSL No. 337927).
 Any advice contained in this website is general advice only and has been prepared without considering your objectives, financial situation or needs.
 You should not rely on any advice and/or information contained in this website and before making any investment decision we recommend that you consider whether it is appropriate for your situation and seek appropriate financial, taxation and legal advice.
 Please read our Financial Services Guide before deciding whether to obtain financial services from us.